 Once these activities are determined, the verification process will need to establish a baseline or measurement of pre-project operations.
 When the project is complete, the verification process will need to evaluate or measure the post-project results.
-The estimated or expected project results can then be compared with the actual data from the project verification to determine the action plan’s effectiveness.
+The estimated or expected project results can then be compared with actual data from the project verification to determine the action plan’s effectiveness.

-The project implementation team holds regular meetings to review the action plan and determine progress against schedule.
-During team meetings, use the action plan to determine if implementation is progressing as expected.
+The project team, with participation from members of the energy team, should hold regular meetings to review the action plan(s) and determine progress against schedule.
+During these meetings, use the action plan to determine if implementation is progressing as expected.
 Also, use team meetings to determine if any additional resources are required or if any additional activities need to be included in the action plan.
-Review and update the energy management action plan in accordance with the schedule and use it to communicate regularly with management.
+Review and update the action plan in accordance with the schedule and use it to communicate regularly with management.

-An Energy Management Action Plan Example illustrates a completed action plan, including the verification of the energy performance improvement achieved.
+The optional Playbook worksheet illustrates a completed action plan, including the verification of the energy performance improvement achieved.

 Good project management can ensure that the action plans are properly implemented.
 Ongoing communication such as status reporting and project and energy team meetings, when appropriate, will contribute to this success.

 |50001 Ready Playbook Task 13||Action Plans for Continual Improvement||PB.13.01.01|